Maintaining good control of glucose and hypertension [high blood pressure] limits morbidity and mortality.

 Recommended treatments for the high blood pressure may vary based on the patient’s stage.
 However, the following are typical treatments:

 Of course, the challenge of losing weight lies in improving both exercise and dietary choices.
 Eating a diet rich in lean protein, vegetables, and fruits can lower blood pressure by up to 11 mmHg for patients with hypertension.
 Limiting sodium intake can also help but, most importantly, processed foods should be avoided as many contain inordinate amounts of sodium.

 If needed, the Dietary Approaches to Stop Hypertension (DASH) diet may also be recommended by some physicians to help control portion size, cholesterol, and sodium intake, while also promoting an overall balanced diet.

-Managing stress and following a cleaner lifestyle by minimizing alcohol intake and quitting smoking are also lifestyle changes which can help with early stages of hypertension.
+Managing stress and following a cleaner lifestyle by minimizing alcohol intake and quitting smoking are also lifestyle changes that can help with the early stages of hypertension.
 Additionally, optimizing your sleep schedule may also contribute to improving blood pressure.